Flash floods in London disrupt lives and leave people stranded

 There was closure of several stations on the rail network.

 CNN quotes the spokesperson who advised commuters to check on the latest status of Tube and rail services before venturing out.
-That would ensure a smooth Travel.
-Recently, floods and landslides killed at least 25 people in Henan, the central province of China.
-Many of them lost their lives trapped in the flooded underground train tunnel.
+That would ensure a smooth travel.

 The floods left people stranded